naimulh247/ChronoBase/README.md

 ## Configuration

-LogDB can be configured via a JSON configuration file.
+ChronoBase can be configured via a JSON configuration file.
 Example configuration:

 ```json
 {